libvips/libvips/doc/binding.md

 ## Don't bind the top-level C API

-The libvips C API ([func@add] and so on) was designed to be easy for humans to write.
+The libvips C API ([method@Image.add] and so on) was designed to be easy for humans to write.
 It is inconvenient and dangerous to use from other languages due to its heavy use of varargs.

 It's much better to use the layer below.
 This lower layer is structured as: